Anyone At Home celebrates our lived experience.

 It was developed as design research platform dedicated to exploring the integral role of design in our daily lives and homes.

-Recognizing that our homes are more than mere showcases, it delves into how personal spaces evolve amidst ever-changing political, economic, sociological, and technological landscapes.
+Our homes are more than mere lifestyle showcases.
+This website delves into how personal spaces evolve amidst an ever-changing political, economic, sociological, and technological backdrop.

 Anyone At Home explores how and where design is part of people’s lives – and home.

-More than just a showpiece, our home is a place were we live day to day.
+More than just a showpiece, our home is a place where we live day to day.
+Through different life stages, our home is the centre of our life.

-Our ‘home’ is the one place/space we ‘make’ our own It is the one space where we can truly be ourselves and where we can express our creativity, interests and lifestyle.
+It is the one place/space we ‘make’ our own, a space where we can truly be ourselves, express our creativity, interests and lifestyle.

 No-one sees our home as we see it.